AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 aio app run
 ```

-If you need to test functionality that is not supported by `aio app dev`, you can deploy the actions to Adobe I/O Runtime while running the UI part on your local machine.
+To test functionality not supported by `aio app dev`, you can use this command to deploy actions to Adobe I/O Runtime while running the UI on your local machine.

 ```bash
 aio app run --local
 ```

-(Deprecated) This will deploy the actions to a local [OpenWhisk](https://openwhisk.apache.org/) instance, which the [CLI](https://github.com/adobe/aio-cli) will autmomatically download and install.
-The SPA will be run on the local machine. **Note: Users of Apple Silicon will encounter issues with this command.
-Please use `aio app dev` instead.**
+This deprecated command will deploy actions to a local [OpenWhisk](https://openwhisk.apache.org/) instance, which the [CLI](https://github.com/adobe/aio-cli) will autmomatically download and install.
+The SPA will then run on the local machine.
+Note that users of Apple Silicon processors will encounter issues with this command, and should use `aio app dev` instead.

-#### (First time users) Accept the Certificate
+#### Accept the Certificate (on first use)

-If you are using this application for the first time, you will see a message similar to
+If you are using this application for the first time, you will see a message similar to:

 ```bash
 success: generated certificate